Decorative neutral curve divider

 Manually following up on RFI progress is a huge time drain.
 Automated notifications and a structured communication flow ensure the right stakeholders are instantly informed when an RFI is created, updated, or answered.
 This keeps the process moving without requiring constant check-ins from a project manager.
 When a question is assigned to a technical expert, they get an alert.
 When they submit their answer, the sales lead is notified.
 This creates a clear audit trail, promotes accountability, and frees your team to focus on high-value tasks instead of administrative follow-up.
 It’s one of the key benefits of automation that directly impacts your team's efficiency and win rates.

-How AI transforms RFI management
+How AI Can Revolutionize Your RFI Process

 If your team feels like they’re constantly drowning in RFIs, you’re not alone.
 The manual process of finding information, writing responses, and tracking deadlines is a major time sink.
 This is where artificial intelligence comes in.
 AI-powered tools are completely changing how sales teams handle RFIs, turning a reactive, administrative chore into a streamlined, strategic part of the sales cycle.
 Instead of just managing the process, you can use AI to make it faster, smarter, and more accurate.